arusher999/Semester-Project---Advanced-Topics-in-CS/README.md

 Requirements: Updated unity, a pc, a VR headset.

 Timeline: We will follow tutorials and guides as time permits.
-We will not spend much time outside of following these guides  so our timeline is dependent on our ability to execute.
+We will not spend much time outside of following these guides so our timeline is dependent on our ability to execute them.

-Research:
+Research: We already know the tutorial we want to follow.
+It includes, movement, physics, UI, scenery, etc...

+CURRENT PROGRESS (all research activities, including sources, findings, and decisions made throughout the project.)
+1. -